Your library card gives you access to online databases that cover a huge variety of subjects. For more helpful websites, visit our Homework Help page

 LanguageNut is a fun way to learn different languages for kids and adults.
 There are songs, stories and games for each language so you'll be adding to your vocabulary without really realising it!
 The non-English languages you can learn include te reo Māori, Indonesian, Mandarin (Pinyin and Hanzi), Italian, Arabic script and many others.
 There is also an option to learn English if you speak another language.

-(To get started, click the link above and enter your library card number into the box on the site labelled "barcode".)
+To get started at the site below, enter your library card number into the box on the site labelled "barcode"